opendp/tumult-docs/public/analytics/dev/_sources/tutorials/groupby-queries.rst.txt

 -----------------------

-To specify the list of group-by keys in Tumult Analytics, we use the :class:`~tmlt.analytics.keyset.KeySet` class.
+To specify the list of group-by keys in Tumult Analytics, we use the :class:`~tmlt.analytics.KeySet` class.
 A KeySet specifies both the columns by which we are going to group by, and the possible values for those columns.

-The simple way to initialize a KeySet, especially when there are only a few possible values for a given column, is to use :meth:`~tmlt.analytics.keyset.KeySet.from_dict`.
+The simple way to initialize a KeySet, especially when there are only a few possible values for a given column, is to use :meth:`~tmlt.analytics.KeySet.from_dict`.
 For example, the following KeySet enumerates all possible values for the categorical column `education_level`.